MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can also review the project's README.md file for a description of the current application features, mock authentication system, and security implementation.

+1. Open the **ContosoDashboard/ContosoDashboard.csproj** file in the editor.

-    > **NOTE**: The ContosoDashboard application is build using .NET 8.
-If your development environment uses .NET version 9 or .NET version 10, the project file must be updated accordingly.
+    > **NOTE**: The ContosoDashboard application was developed using .NET 8.
+If .NET 8 isn't installed in your development environment, but you have .NET 9 or .NET 10 installed, the ContosoDashboard.csproj file must be updated to target the installed .NET version before you build and run the application.

-1. To ensure that the project is configured to use the .NET version installed in your development environment, update the ContosoDashboard.csproj file as needed.
+1. Ensure that the ContosoDashboard.csproj file specifies the .NET version installed in your development environment.

     You can use GitHub Copilot to update the project file.
-For example, enter the following prompt in the Chat view:
+For example, to update the ContosoDashboard.csproj file for .NET 10, enter the following prompt in the Chat view:

     ```plaintext
     I have the .NET 10 SDK installed.
 My project was written using .NET 8.
-Can you update the .csproj file for .NET 10 and ensure that the project builds correctly?
+Update the .csproj file for .NET 10 and ensure that the project builds correctly?
     ```

 1. In the EXPLORER view, right-click **ContosoDashboard** and then select **Open in Integrated Terminal**.